 How to Organize a Backyard Wedding Reception

-Enter “But the Party,” a blog series where I break down ways to celebrate your marriage with those who didn’t get to see you say I do.
+Enter “But the Party,” a blog series where we break down ways to celebrate your marriage with those who didn’t get to see you say I do.

-In this post I review all of the things that you'll need to consider when throwing a backyard bash, whether you have it at your home, a relative's, or a really nice friend's.
+In this post we break down all of the things that you'll need to consider when throwing a backyard bash, whether you have it at your home, a relative's, or a really nice friend's.
 You will also find links to local Atlanta vendors, as well as some DIY tips, tricks, and a recipe for a refreshing batch cocktail perfect for summer.

 You can use the party as an excuse to finally repave your patio or install those flower beds you’ve been wanting.
 Also, what better place to start your marriage where you have already made a home?